cb1kenobi/dojo-toolkit-module/README.txt

 *******************************************************************************
 Install
 *******************************************************************************
-1. Extract the Dojo Toolkit module into your Drupal modules directory.
+1. Extract the Dojo Toolkit Module into your Drupal modules directory.

-2. Enable the Dojo Toolkit module on the [Administer > Site building > Modules] page.
+2. Enable the Dojo Toolkit Module on the [Administer > Site building > Modules] page.

 3. Go to the [Administer > Site configuration > Dojo Toolkit] page to define